caoccao/swc4j/docs/tutorials/tutorial_04_ast.md

 output = swc4j.parse(code, options);
 ```

-* Upgrade the visit by introducing a private property `comments` and its corresponding constructor.
+* Upgrade the visitor by introducing a private property `comments` and its corresponding constructor.

 ```java
 private final Swc4jComments comments;